grantsrb/cogmtc/README.md

         placed along the top row of the grid at the beginning of each episode.
 If false, they are evenly spaced along the top row in the following order player, dispenser, ending button.
+    "spacing_limit": int or null
+        if not null and greater than 0, limits the spacing between the player and dispenser, and the ending button and dispenser to be within `spacing_limit` steps on either side of the dispenser's initial position.
+If `rand_pdb` is false, the player and ending button will always be `spacing_limit` steps away symmetrically centered on the dispenser.
     "targ_range": list of ints (low, high)
         the range of potential target counts.
 This acts as the default if lang_range or actn_range are not specified. both low and